m0ose/anysurface_python/README.md

 anysurface_python
 =================

-webcam server written in python using libdc1394
+Webcam server written in python using libdc1394.
+Originally written for Point Grey firefly camera

+supports REST requests for shutter, gain, and trigger delay.